Do children really need handwriting? Early Literacy and Future Learning.

 At later stages of their development they may wish to leave messages in form of picture drawings, simple letters they can copy, words or phrases.
 But this is never their primary goal when they start to explore mark making and we as parents and educators should keep this in mind.

 Time to Rethink Priorities

 It is time to rethink the priorities and adjust our teaching style and learning environments to suit modern times.
-Definitely the above examples show that to succeed we do not need to possess any kind of handwriting skills as there is simply no more space for pen and pencil activity.
+The above examples show that to succeed we do not necessarily need to demonstrate handwriting skills as there is simply less and less space for pen and pencil activity.
 At the same time, it is evident that without good spelling skills, word recognition and processing we will not be able to function effectively.
 We’re not thinking about being good in orthography as all of the digital devices have spell checkers built in.
 We’re talking about a printed word, letter awareness and typing skills which enable us to deconstruct words into syllables and letters and type them back in into our devices to help us find things in search engines, send messages and write blogs or letters.
 But these are entirely different skills and not necessarily the same as handwriting.
 A topic for another post maybe 🙂